A fair and balanced look at the Wilks’ situation – tell us where we are wrong . . .

 But two years ago, he was fired after one season as San Francisco 49ers defensive coordinator by Kyle Shanahan because of some dubious play-calling.

-So why would Aaron Glenn make a beeline for him to hire him as his defensive coordinator, in light of what Shanahan did, and the fact that Glenn never worked with him?
+So why was he hired as the Jets’ defensive coordinator, in light of what Shanahan did, and the fact that Jets head coach Aaron Glenn never worked with him?

-And why would Glenn, who made his bones as a great defensive player and solid defensive coach, farm out his defense to Wilks?
+And why would Glenn, who made his bones as a great defensive player and solid defensive coach, throw the defensive car keys to Wilks?

 One reason Glenn was hired was because of his work as the defensive coordinator in Detroit.